the-turing-way/the-turing-way/book/website/afterword/collaborators.md

 In this effort, the contributions from the Faculty of Applied Sciences have mainly focused on the Reproducible Research Chapter of _The Turing Way_.

 ### Representative
-- [Esther Plomp](https://the-turing-way.netlify.app/afterword/contributors-record#esther-plomp), Data Steward, Delft University of Technology, Netherlands.
+- [Esther Plomp](https://the-turing-way.netlify.app/afterword/contributors-record#esther-plomp), Data Steward, Delft University of Technology, Faculty of Applied Sciences, Netherlands.

 (collaborators-escience)=
 ## [Netherlands eScience Center](https://www.esciencecenter.nl/)